scollier/summit2014DockerLab/summit_lab.md

 Now launch the container in daemon mode for the remainder of the configuration.
 Notice how the options for *docker run* have changed.

-    docker run -d --link mariadb:db \
-    -v /var/www/html/ -p 80:80 --name mediawiki summit/mediawiki

-Check out the link that was made.

-    docker ps

-Notice in the *NAMES* column how the link is represented.

-Inspect the container and get volume information:

-    docker ps | grep -i media

-Take that \<Container UUID> and use it in the next command.

-    docker inspect --format '{{ .Volumes }}' <Container UUID of MediaWiki Container>

-Now take the output of the *docker inspect* command and use the UUID from that in the next command.

-    ls /var/lib/docker/vfs/dir/<UUID Listed from Prior Query>

-Ensure the dynamically created directory has the proper SELinux context

-    chcon -Rvt svirt_sandbox_file_t /var/lib/docker/vfs/dir/<UUID Listed from Prior Query>/

 Run the *Mediawiki* wizard and confirm configuration is complete.